google/syzkaller/README.md

  - syzkaller itself

 Generic steps to set up syzkaller are described below.
-More specific information (like the exact steps for a particular host system, VM type and a kernel architecture) can be found on [the wiki](https://github.com/google/syzkaller/wiki).
+More specific information (like the exact steps for a particular host system, VM type and a kernel architecture) can be found in [the documentation](docs/).

 ### C Compiler